SolteqRobotics/deep-text-recognition-benchmark/README.md

 # Deep-Text-Recognition-Benchmark

+THIS REPOSITORY HAS BEEN DEPRECATED FOR ALL PURPOSES RELATING TO RETAIL ROBOT.
+PLEASE REFER TO [trba-ocr](https://github.com/SolteqRobotics/trba-ocr)

 This repository is a fork of [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark), based on the paper titled [What Is Wrong With Scene Text Recognition Model Comparisons?](https://arxiv.org/abs/1904.01906).

 The original work is a benchmark comparing the performance of several SOTA approaches to Scene Text Recognition by approaching the problem in four-sages - transformation, feature extraction, sequence modelling and Prediction.